ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

 ### Boot Ubuntu Server

-* We now need to connect to your Raspberry Pi 4.
-Things we need:

-     * Username and pw (from previous step)
-     * IP address so we can use SSH
-     * Monitor,mouse and keyboard (optional)

 If you have an extra monitor, mouse and keyboard plug those in now.
 Note: these are optional